pioz/epilotto_curriculum/README.md

 ## Get your cv

-Clone this project and edit the `cv.yml` file with your cv data.
+Clone this project and edit the `cv.yml` file with your data.

 ## Development